rmraya/TypesXML/docs/tutorial.md

 `Catalog` requires an absolute file system path.
 The snippet above anchors the lookup to the sample’s directory via `import.meta.url`, but any approach that produces an absolute path (for example `resolve(process.cwd(), "catalog/catalog.xml")`) works in your own projects.
 ```

-The parser now resolves DTDs through the catalog and can locate Relax NG or XML Schema documents to harvest default attributes, avoiding repetitive HTTP requests and ensuring consistent versions.
+The parser now resolves DTDs through the catalog and can locate RelaxNG or XML Schema documents to harvest default attributes, avoiding repetitive HTTP requests and ensuring consistent versions.

 ## 5. Enabling Validating Mode

 Validation checks the document against its DTD and raises an error when a rule is violated.
-It does not influence default attribute retrieval—Relax NG and XML Schema grammars are loaded for defaults whenever they are referenced.
+It does not influence default attribute retrieval — RelaxNG and XML Schema grammars are loaded for defaults whenever they are referenced.
 The samples folder includes `resources/dtd/sample.dtd` plus matching XML instances so you can see both success and failure cases.

 ```ts
 const parser = new SAXParser();